-Access to Wellington Regional Council Parks and Forests is free for casual visitors.
-Organised non-commercial and commercial activities normally require or involve additional Council services and/or privileges to use or occupy part of a park or forest.
-The Council believes that those who benefit directly from this additional use, service or privilege should
+© Access to Wellington Regional Council parks and forests is free for casual visitors.
+Structured noncommercial and commercial use normally requires or involves additional Council services and/or privileges to use or occupy part of a park or forest, (i.e., over and above normal casual use).
+The Council believes that those who benefit directly from this additional use, service or privilege should contribute financially towards the associated costs.
+Some or all of the charges are recovered from users, the percentage of cost recovery being dependent upon the nature of the use/organisation.

-- contribute financially towards the associated costs.
-Some or all of the charges are recovered from users, the percentage of cost recovery being dependent upon the nature of the event/organisation. - Charges set for commercial and non-commercial recreation by the Department of Conservation have been used as a reasonable bench mark for comparison with Council charges, as Conservation areas adjoin some Council land and elsewhere, provide similar sorts of opportunities and recreation facilities for the Wellington population; - Full or almost full cost recovery will apply to commercial activities to avoid or minimise any rate payer subsidy of private gain; - Some activities (for instance, endurance events, mountain bike events, 4WD events, some filming such as large feature movies) can produce more environmental effects than others.
-Charges and fees in this policy tend to reflect this due to the additional Council resources needed to manage, avoid or mitigate these affects or repair damage.
-It is difficult to accurately cost the effects that arise from each activity as so much depends on the number of participants, length of the event (time and distance), the weather and general condition of the track or grassed area prior to the event taking place.
-Therefore, a simple and practical approach to setting fees has been adopted; - There are benefits to the community from improving environmental education.
-School groups and other educational groups should be able to use and enjoy the parks and forests of the Wellington region for free and with the services of rangers (up to two hours free) in order to foster environmental and cultural/heritage awareness with younger generations and help Council achieve its environmental objectives.
+- © Charges set for commercial and non-commercial recreation by the Department of Conservation have been used as a reasonable bench mark for comparison with Council charges, as Conservation areas adjoin some Council land and elsewhere, provide similar sorts of opportunities and recreation facilities for the Wellington population. - © Full or almost full cost recovery will apply to commercial use to avoid or minimise any rate payer subsidy of private gain. - © Some activities (for instance, endurance events, mountainbike events, 4WD events, some filming such as large feature movies) can produce more environmental impacts than others.
+Charges and fees in this policy tend to reflect this due to the additional Council resources needed to manage, avoid or mitigate these impacts or repair damage.
+It is difficult to accurately cost the impacts that arise from each use as so much depends on the number of participants, length of the event (time and distance), the weather and general condition of the track or grassed area prior to the event taking place.
+Therefore, a simple and practical approach to setting fees has been adopted. - © There are benefits to the community from providing environmental education.
+School groups and other education groups should be able to use and enjoy the parks and forests of the Wellington Region for free and with the services of rangers (up to two hours free) in order to foster environmental and cultural/heritage awareness with younger generations and help Council achieve its environmental objectives.
 Some nominal charges may be required where ranger input is greater than two hours.